oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/soa-suite/WebLogic-Monitoring-Exporter-Setup.md

 ## 2. Create Configuration File for WebLogic Monitoring Exporter

-In this step you need to create the configuration file for WebLogic Monitoring Exporter.This configuration file will have the server port for serving the webapp, metrics to be scraped from the WebLogic server etc.
+In this step you need to create the configuration file for WebLogic Monitoring Exporter.
+This configuration file will have the server port for serving the webapp, metrics to be scraped from the WebLogic Server etc.

 Below is the sample snippet of the configuration: